imperial-qore/COSCO/README.md

   </a>
 </div>

 COSCO is an AI based coupled-simulation and container orchestration framework for integrated Edge, Fog and Cloud Computing Environments.
-It's a simple python based software solution, where academics or industrialists can develop, simulate, test and deploy their scheduling policies.
+It's a simple python based software solution, where academics or practitioners can develop, simulate, test and deploy their scheduling policies.
 Further, this repo presents a novel gradient-based optimization strategy using deep neural networks as surrogate functions and co-simulations to facilitate decision making.
 A tutorial of the COSCO framework was presented at the International Conference of Performance Engineering (ICPE) 2022.
 Recording available [here](https://youtu.be/osjpaNmkm_w).

 <img src="https://github.com/imperial-qore/COSCO/blob/master/wiki/COSCO.jpg" width="900" align="middle">